 Gaining knowledge on sustainable development

 Lublin, Poland.
-Qinisela, who offered us to call him “Q”, is a student of the master's in international relations with a focus on international institutions.
+Qinisela, who asked us to call him “Q”, is a student of the master's in international relations with a focus on international institutions.
 He is originally from Zimbabwe and moved to Poland for his master's studies.
-He holds a bachelor's degree in geography and population studies with a concentration in environmental protection.
-His working experience has also been concentrated in the environmental sector.
+He holds a bachelor's degree in geography and population studies with a focus onn environmental protection.
+His work experience has also focused on the environmental sector.
 Before his master's studies, Qinisela worked as an intern at the environmental management agency in Zimbabwe.
-He worked with projects related to land degradation, climate change and global warming, food systems, among others.
+He worked on projects related to land degradation, climate change, global warming, and food systems, amongst others.

-Qinisela wanted to accumulate more knowledge on his areas of interest, especially food security.
+Qinisela wanted to accumulate more knowledge in his areas of interest, especially food security.
 His interest in these topics and the possibility to extend his professional network motivated him to enrol in the hackathon.
-He recognizes that with the hackathon, he became aware of different challenges people go through according to their place of residence, which may be completely different from the experience he knew from the Sub Sharan African region.
+He recognizes that with the hackathon, he became aware of different challenges people go through according to their place of residence, which may be completely different from the experience he knew from the Sub-Saharan Africa region.

 The knowledge and skills gained from the hackathon have helped Qinisela in his academic life.
 Particularly, he used some of the knowledge gained from the event for an assignment on his sustainable development course and right when we were speaking with Qinisela, he obtained his grade for this very course assignment.
 Qinisela says he incorporated some of the ideas collected during the hackathon for his project on designing a sustainable campus, an Ecocampus.
 He described the nexus between urban and rural areas for sustainable food systems.
 "Sometimes rural areas tend to have more land and opportunities for farming but they lack the financial resources, as opposed to the urban areas, which might have the financial power to produce but lack land or sometimes urban areas have green spaces that are not produced."
 Qinisela's idea was to promote sustainable livelihood food in urban areas' green spaces in small-scale farming to satisfy primary needs.
 He considers that participating in the hackathon helped him to perform better in this assignment.